scottn66/portfolio/README.md

 10. Fourier Analysis: Building a model to analyze periodic signals to identify the frequency components.

-list of ten projects to demonstrate strong skills in statistical programming
+list of STATISTICAL PROGRAMMING PROJECTS

 1. Data Visualization: Building visualizations to explore and communicate insights from data.
 2. Bayesian Inference: Building models to draw inference from data using Bayesian methods.